What is Speech Intelligibility?

 Do you have suggestions for expanding the training data?

 The prediction challenge data is limited by having to get the ground truth from listening tests on people with a hearing loss.
 We look forward to seeing what approaches teams use to help overcome this limitation, such as using unsurpervised models, data augmentation or generating additional ground truth data using a pre-existing model.
 The baseline model includes a hearing loss and speech intelligibility model that could be used for creating additional pre-training data.
 There are other models that you might consider where code is available.
-None have been checked by the Clarity team.
+None has been checked by the Clarity team.

 - Katerina Zmolikova has made her Pytorch version of the baseline hearing impairment and speech intelligibility model available.
 Both model fit a neural network framework, are faster but more approximate (see graphs on github).